cloudred20/Bio-BASH-Essentials/hpc_cli_intro.md

 ssh <username>@<hostname_or_ip_address>
 ```
 * ssh: The command that starts the Secure Shell client.
-* <username>: Your unique identifier or Net ID on the remote system.
+* username: Your unique identifier on the remote system.
-* <hostname_or_ip_address>: The address of the remote machine you are trying to reach
+* hostname_or_ip_address: The address of the remote machine you are trying to reach

-* Once you execute the SSH command, the system will prompt you to enter your password for the remote account.
-* Enter your password and press Enter.
+Once you execute the SSH command, the system will prompt you to enter your password for the remote account.
+Enter your password and press Enter.
 Note that no characters will appear on the screen as you type.

 2.